-- 1. Pull the clutch lever to disengage the clutch. - 2.
-Shift the transmission into first gear. - 3.
-Open the throttle gradually and simultaneously release the clutch lever slowly. - 4.
-Once the motorcycle has reached a speed high enough to change gears, close the throttle, and at the same time, quickly pull the clutch lever in. - Shift the transmission into second gear.
-(Make sure not to shift the transmission into the neutral position.) - 6.
-Open the throttle halfway and gradually release the clutch lever. - 7.
+- Shift the transmission into first gear. - Open the throttle gradually and simultaneously release the clutch lever slowly. - Once the motorcycle has reached a speed high enough to change gears, close the throttle, and at the same time, quickly pull the clutch lever in. - 5.
+Shift the transmission into second gear.
+(Make sure not to shift the transmission into the neutral position.) - Open the throttle halfway and gradually release the clutch lever. - 7.
 Follow the same procedure when shifting to the next gear.